An SJU Legacy Continues: Father and Daughter Graduate Together

 “After a ‘rolling’ 28 years of continuing my postsecondary education I have accomplished my goal,” he says.

 From a young age, Bob felt a calling to be a police officer.
-He began training for the police force at 21 and has been in the profession for 25 years.
+He began training for the force at 21 and has been in the profession for 25 years.
 He attributes his positive attitude and mission to care for others as driving forces in working what he calls his dream job, as well as the Catholic faith he was raised with and continues to follow.

 Amanda’s student experience also features a strong connection to the University.
-In addition to being a leader of a Campus Ministry Koinonia Christian Life Community student group and participating in service trips with APEX, and, this summer, Collegiate Challenge, she has learned through her Jesuit education how to join others, especially her dad, in serving others.
+In addition to being a leader of a Campus Ministry Koinonia Christian Life Community student group and participating in service trips with APEX, and, this summer, Collegiate Challenge, she has learned through her Jesuit education how to join her classmates, especially her dad, in serving others.

 “I have someone who can connect to all of the values and experiences on campus in my family unit,” she says.